anyscale/llm-router/README.md

     Confidence: 85%

     [Assistant Answer]
-     PersonX likely feels comfortable and focused, as they are using their preferred writing implement in class.
+     PersonX probably feels comfortable and focused in class, as they are using their preferred writing implement.
 This may help them engage more effectively with the material being taught.

     Guidelines for Rating:
      - High Rating (4-5): Reserved for responses that are very close to the quality of the reference or even better.